StuWatson/propawhat/README.md

 # Propawhat

+## WARNING - If lots of recipients report you, your WhatsApp account will be blocked.
+Best to use a throwaway simcard or virtual/e-sim from an online service

 We the people of the world have a message to the Russian nation.
 A nation that is to pay a huge price because of the shameful decision of the dictator Putin to attack an independent Ukraine by armed forces.
 The joint action of all the states of the free world, as a response to Russia’s aggression, will lead to the collapse of the entire country.